P-Gottschalk/CL-XLMR_base-LCR-Rot-hop-plus-plus/README.md

 - `main_train.py`: set the variable "--contrastive-learning" as described above.
 Set the variable "--beta" to the beta from the checkpoints obtained by the `main_hyperparam.py` method.

 ### XLMR_base-LCR-Rot-hop-XX++
-For these models, the same procedure as in XLMR_base-LCR-Rot-hop++ can be followed.
-However, the data corresponding to the language XX should be used for training and testing.
+These models are trained using the same procedure as the XLMR_base-LCR-Rot-hop++ model, with the only change being that they are trained on embeddings from language XX (FR, ES, NL) rather than English.

 ### XLMR_base-MLCR-Rot-hop++
-To run MLCR-Rot-hop++, the English, Dutch, French, Spanish cleaned training data files have to be combined.
+The multilingual dataset that gives  MLCR-Rot-hop++ its name is created by combining the English, French, Spanish and Dutch datasets.
 Either run `main_translate.py` and set the variable "--model-type" to "MLCR-Rot-hop++".
-Another option is to manually run the "MLCR-Rot-hop++" function in `main_translate.py`.
-After combining all into the multilingual dataset, the rest of the procedure is the same as for mLCR-Rot-hop++.
+Another option is to manually run the ``MLCR-Rot-hop++" function in `main_translate.py`.
+Subsequently, follow the same steps as in the original XLMR_base-LCR-Rot-hop++, from `main\_hyperparam.py` onwards.

 ### XLMR_base-LCR-Rot-hop-XXen++
 Once again, this process can be run directly through the "main" method of `main_translate.py`.
 To do so, run `main_translate.py` and set the variable "--model-type" to "mLCR-Rot-hop-XXen++".
 The rest of the procedure (tuning, training and validating) is the same as in the other models.